Alonso-del-Arte/chess/doc/GameRules.md

 promotion.

 If the opponent moves such a pawn forward one space, it can be captured by the pawn nearing promotion.
-To avoid capture, the opponent might opt to move their pawn forward two spaces.
+To avoid capture, the opponent might opt to move his or her pawn forward two spaces.

 However, the player with the pawn approaching promotion may decide to invoke the en passant rule and capture the opponent pawn as if it had moved forward only